2019 Elder Law and Probate Court

-In these situations the firm can Petition the Probate Court to try and increase the amount of monthly income that can be paid from the nursing home spouse to the community spouse.
+In these situations, the firm can Petition the Probate Court to try and increase the amount of monthly income that can be paid from the nursing home spouse to the community spouse.
 This will enable the community spouse to better meet their financial needs.
 This process has been made more difficult due to a recent Michigan Court of Appeals decision in Vansach v.
 Department of Health and Human Services.

-This lengthy decision now requires a Probate Court to consider a nursing home spouse’s needs and patient pay obligations in connection with any asset transfers or increases to the community spouse income allowance.
+This lengthy decision now requires a Probate Court to consider a nursing home spouse's needs and patient pay obligations in connection with any increase to the community spouse income allowance.
 This case will make it harder, but by no means impossible, for a community spouse to have assets transferred to them or the monthly community spouse income allowance increased.

 Please contact us for assistance with your long term care legal issues.
 The first step towards learning about your rights and options is to have a consultation with an experienced Elder law attorney.